intel/ros2_object_analytics/README.md

   * [ros2_message_filters](https://github.com/ros2/message_filters)
   * [ros2_intel_realsense](https://github.com/intel/ros2_intel_realsense) (The only supported RGB-D camera by now is Intel RealSense)

-#### Install ros2_intel_movidius
+### Install ros2_intel_movidius
-  ros2_intel_movidius has not integrated in ROS2 release, so there is no debian package available for Movidius NCS installation, need to build from source, more details please referece to https://github.com/intel/ros2_intel_movidius_ncs).
+  ros2_intel_movidius has not integrated in ROS2 release, so there is no debian package available for Movidius NCS installation, need to build from source, and it should be installed before OpenCV3, more details please referece to https://github.com/intel/ros2_intel_movidius_ncs).
   ```
-  # build ncsdk
+  # Build ncsdk
   mkdir ~/code
   cd ~/code
   git clone https://github.com/movidius/ncsdk